aguerrero232/kubernetes-zero-to-pro/02-configuration/README.md

 ***Configuration*** is the process of **setting up your application so that it can run** in a `Kubernetes` cluster.

+* Kubernetes does not manage users natively, it relies on external authentication providers.

 * **Authentication**
   * Who can access?
     * Files - Username and Password